 - 1. In the absence of editorial decisions, what data, tags, summaries, or other information would help you quickly determine if a piece of research is relevant to your interests and use cases? - 2.
-What existing or novel measures could indicate that research is or isn't rigorous and replicable? - 3.
-How might we effectively track the reuse of a given piece of research (i.e., others following up on a finding, applying the knowledge provided, using a tool, etc.)?
+What existing or novel measures could indicate that research... - is verifiable (i.e., can someone verify that the work is rigorous and replicable)? - has been verified? - has been expanded or built on? - 3.
+How might we effectively track the ways a given piece of research is reused (i.e., others following up on a finding, applying the knowledge provided, using a tool, etc.)?
 Are there existing tools that do this well? - 4.
 What shared benchmarks should the open science community consider to evaluate the success of different publishing models?

 If you like the idea of providing open feedback, consider weighing in on the questions above and signing up for our pub digest to get notified when we release new work!

 Remember, you don't need to write an entire review - we encourage in-line, modular feedback.
 Even a quick comment is appreciated!